downshift-js/downshift/src/hooks/useCombobox/README.md

 - `disabled`: If this is set to true, then no event handlers will be returned from `getInputProps` and a `disabled` prop will be returned (effectively disabling the input).

+- `ref`: if you need to access the input element via a ref object, you'd call the function like this: `getInputProps({ref: yourInputRef})`.
+As a result, the input element will receive a composed `ref` property, which guarantees that both your code and `useCombobox` use the same correct reference to the element.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks